 Make sure to maintain an oil temperature of around 320°F (160°C) throughout the frying process.

 Fry the chicken until golden brown and cooked through (reads 165°F as internal temperature).
-Remove the chicken from the oil and let it drain on a wire rack (paper towels will work in a pinch, but the rack is better for crispiness).
+Remove the chicken from the oil and drain excess oil on a wire rack (a paper towel lined plate will work in a pinch, but the rack is better for crispiness).

 Repeat the frying process with the remaining chicken pieces.